HarshKapadia2/dev/resources.md

-# My web dev resources
+# My Web Dev Resources

 - The crash course in each section is the bare minimum that should be done.
 - The resources have been aligned in a logical manner that should be followed.